 To customize a mod, you’ll likely end up tweaking something in one of the bricks.
 In this case, we want to tweak the prompt that asks OpenAI to rewrite the text and update the prompt to sound more like Leslie Knope (or whoever you’d like to sound more like).
 So let’s click around and find the brick that does that.

-To save you from clicking all the bricks, you can watch the above video and find the bricks we need to change.
 First, find the one called HTTP Request.
 It’s the third brick from the top.

 We also need to change the prompt in the Create Chat Response with ChatGPT brick (7th brick from the top).